isomerpages/moe-stmargaretpri/_learning-at-sms/Fun in Classroom/Mother Tongue Language.md

 #### Student Outcomes

-1. Confident Bilingual Communicators: Students develop proficient communication skills in their mother tongue languages, empowering them to express themselves effectively in diverse contexts.
+1. **Confident Bilingual Communicators**: Students develop proficient communication skills in their mother tongue languages, empowering them to express themselves effectively in diverse contexts.

-2. Cultural Stewards: Students love, appreciate, and perpetuate their traditional ethnic cultures, fostering a sense of belonging to their heritage and Singaporean identity.
+2. **Cultural Stewards**: Students love, appreciate, and perpetuate their traditional ethnic cultures, fostering a sense of belonging to their heritage and Singaporean identity.

-3. Global Citizens: Students cultivate cross-cultural literacy and demonstrate kindness and sensitivity towards individuals from diverse backgrounds, preparing them to thrive in an interconnected world.
+3. **Global Citizens**: Students cultivate cross-cultural literacy and demonstrate kindness and sensitivity towards individuals from diverse backgrounds, preparing them to thrive in an interconnected world.

+4. **Future Leaders**: Students emerge as compassionate, resilient leaders equipped with 21st-century competencies, ready to contribute positively to society.

+The school aims to cultivate students’ interest in their Mother Tongue Language and further develop their listening, speaking, reading and writing skills through various platforms.
+Programmes are organised to engage students and support learning.
+These programmes include the Mother Tongue Language Fortnight programmes, language and cultural camps, programmes and activities related to festivals, enrichment classes and theatre exposure programmes.

 <table>
 	<tbody><tr>